-1. Henry, R .Korth&AbahamSilberschatz: Data Base System concepts (McGraw Hill)

-2. Data C.J: An Introduction to Database Management Systems (Addison and Wesley)

-3. Atre, S: Database Structured Techniques for Design Performance and Management (John Wiley)

-4. Nilesh Shah: Data Base Systems Using Oracle (Prentice Hall)

-5. Yary W. Hansen: Data Base Management Design(Prentice Hall)
+- 1. Henry, R .Korth&AbahamSilberschatz: Data Base System concepts (McGraw Hill) - 2.
+Data C.J: An Introduction to Database Management Systems (Addison and Wesley) - 3.
+Atre, S: Database Structured Techniques for Design Performance and Management (John Wiley) - 4.
+Nilesh Shah: Data Base Systems Using Oracle (Prentice Hall) - 5.
+Yary W. Hansen: Data Base Management Design(Prentice Hall)

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit
+(i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each - of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-343 Data Mining and Data L-T-P-C Max Warehousing 4-0-0-4 Marks 100
+343 Data Mining and Data L-T-P-C Max Marks Warehousing 4-0-0-4 100